ali-zeynali/RobustSL-ICML-2024/README.md

 # RobustSL - Evaluation Scripts

-This repository houses a comprehensive Python environment dedicated to the evaluation of learning augmented dictionary called RobustSL which is published asa paper in ICML 2024.[[arxiv]](https://arxiv.org/html/2402.09687v1)
+This repository houses a comprehensive Python environment dedicated to the evaluation of learning augmented dictionary called RobustSL which is published asa paper in ICML 2024 [[arxiv]](https://arxiv.org/html/2402.09687v1).

-Features
+Features:
 - RobustSL Implementations: Contains implementations of robust and consistent dictionary of RobustSL.
 - Implementation of SOTA dictionaries: Including BST, AVL-Tree, RedBlack Tree, Knuth Optimal Tree, Splay Tree, and Learned-Treaps.
 - Synthetic data generator.